The Ocean (Led Zeppelin song): Reception

 In a review for the reissue of Houses of the Holy, Kristofer Lenz of Consequence of Sound gave "The Ocean" a positive review, calling the song "clattering and demonstrative ... [an] underappreciated gem".
-Lenz continues, "Page and co. get back to their swaggering rock roots with one of the nastiest guitar riff/drum fill combos in rock history." and "The song and album end with a riotous crescendo as Plant screams out "Ohhhh, so gooood!"
+Lenz continues, "Page and co. get back to their swaggering rock roots with one of the nastiest guitar riff/drum fill combos in rock history." and "The song and album end with a riotous crescendo as Plant screams out 'Ohhhh, so gooood!'
 And he is soooo right."

 However, not all the reception for the song was as positive.
 In a contemporary review for Houses of the Holy, Gordon Fletcher of Rolling Stone gave "The Ocean" a negative review, calling the track "so diluted" and filled with "pointless humor".
 Fletcher further wrote, "Jimmy Page's guitar spits jagged fireballs with John Paul Jones and John Bonham riffing along behind him, but the effect is destroyed by ridiculous backup cooings and an overbearing "killer" coda that's so blatant it can only be taken as a mock of straight rock & roll."

-Released as single in Germany, "The Ocean" reached number eight in the chart.
+Released as single in Germany, "The Ocean" reached number eight on the charts.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: